White Coat Hypertension

 Yes.
-Studies have seen patients fitted with 24-hour blood pressure monitors, which measure the changes in blood pressure over a continuous period.
+Studies have seen patients fitted with 24-hour blood pressure monitors, which measure the changes in blood pressure over a continuous period throughout the day.
 Blood pressure readings can change significantly, depending on the levels of anxiety or stress a patient is experiencing.
 High blood pressure (hypertension) is a permanent problem for some patients, but temporary spikes are common when experiencing anxiety.

 White coat syndrome can lead to ongoing problems with high blood pressure, making it important to monitor and treat the issue.

 If your doctor finds that you have a high blood pressure reading, they may ask you to come back and see them again, several times over the next few weeks or months.
 This will allow them to check the blood pressure measurement over an extended time period, to see if this is a long-term problem.

 However, you may suffer from white coat hypertension when you go back to have your blood pressure monitored again.
 To try and prevent this from happening, a doctor might suggest that you take blood pressure readings outside of the clinical setting.
 This will help them to diagnose white coat syndrome as the blood pressure reading outside of a clinical setting should reduce back down to normal a normal level.

 One way this can be achieved is to have a home blood pressure monitor, which you can purchase online.
 This will allow you to take accurate blood pressure readings by not having to take them in an environment you find stressful.

 Alternatively, they may recommend an ambulatory blood pressure monitor, which you will wear for between 24 and 48 hours.
 This device tracks your blood pressure every 20 to 30 minutes.

 According to Sheldon G. Sheps: MD, some doctors now believe that white coat hypertension might signal that you are at risk of developing high blood pressure as a long term condition.